mahaliahr/research-notes/src/site/notes/published/LLM-as-personal-tutors.md

 dg-publish: true
 permalink: /published/llm-as-personal-tutors/
 noteIcon: ''
-title: what would things look like if LLM’s were personal tutors?
 visibility: public
 description: >
   what would things look like if LLM’s were personal tutors?